jorgenschaefer/emacs-buttercup/ROADMAP.md

 # Version 1.1: The Missing Features

+## Pending Specs

+The following phrases were left out from `introduction.js`, and should be implemented still:

+> Pending specs do not run, _but their names will show up in the results as pending._

+> And if you call the function `pending` anywhere in the spec body, no matter the expectations, the spec will be marked pending.
+A string passed to pending will be treated as a reason and displayed when the suite finishes.

 ## Return of the Backtrace

 Suite execution should catch errors and include a backtrace in the